 Q1 As per the attached invoice we owe $2,000 in a class B assessment and are allowed to claim $400 as a deduction for five years following the year of payment.
 We are no longer writing premiums in Missouri, will we still be able to claim the deduction and recover the credit?
 Are we able to claim the full amount at once or do we have to trickle it out through 2022?

 A1 In response to your question below, you will not be able to claim a “refund” or “recover” the tax offset if you are no longer subject to any Missouri premium taxes.
 You may want to contact the Missouri Department of Insurance for confirmation of this fact.
 If you write other lines of business that is subject to premium tax, you may be able to apply the premium tax offset to that premium.

-A5: The assessment notices are based on premium from the years of 2005-2007.
-If the company was in business at that time, they owe the assessed amount.
+A4: The assessment notices are based on premium from the years of 2005-2007.
+If the company was in business at that time, then they owe the assessed amount.